VictoriaMilani/vmilani.github.io/research.md

 Sant'Anna, Hugo.
 "Labor Market Effects of an Environmental Disaster: Evidence from the 2015 Mariana Dam Failure."
 May 2024.  <br />
 *Working Paper*. [[details](/workingpapers/mariana.md)]

+## Work in Progress

+Immigration Enforcement and Business Dynamics (with Samyam Shrestha) [Abstract]

+The Effects of Crime on Firm Entry and Exit: Evidence from Rio de Janeiro (with Samyam Shrestha) [Abstract]